kaisnb/fashioncloud-challange/README.md

 ## Running the app

-The up can run on any machine without setting up mongoDB because a public availabe mongoDB instace is used.
+The up can run on any machine without setting up mongoDB because a public availabe mongoDB instance is used.
 Thanks to https://www.mongodb.com/cloud/atlas Free tier.

 ```bash
 # development